Kristjan93/nextjs-sanity-api/README.md

 # Blog website made with nextjs and sanity-cms
 Wanted to try out this combo and see what all the fuss was about.
 Its nice but this GROQ that sanity uses for queries is sus.
-Makes me wonder how the graphql support that sanity offers is better.
+Makes me wonder if the graphql support that sanity offers is better.
 That approach can be found TODO:TODO

 ## Notable techno jargon